urbancamo/urbancamo.github.io/adif-transformer.md

 ![](images/image-cropped-691-slice.png)

 [ADIF Transformer](http://adifweb-env.eba-saseumwd.eu-west-2.elasticbeanstalk.com/) produces beautiful visualizations of your QSOs in [Google Earth](https://earth.google.com).
+Use 'Import KML file from computer' via the map pin icon if using desktop Google Earth, otherwise click on the KML file in Android Google Earth to open the KML file.

 ## TL;DR (I don't want to read the manual)